thomasfinstad/terraform-provider-vyos-rolling/docs/index.md

 subcategory: ""
 description: |-
-  !> This is for the rolling release of VyOS, it will automatically update when the API schemas change -> This provider's version number MIGHT follow <MAJOR>.<MINOR>.<VYOS ROLLING RELEASE DATE>, so Version 1.3 of this provider, built with the API schemas for VyOS rolling release built on 27th of November 1970 would be have the version number 1.3.19701127.This allows for locking to a major version, or even a spessific release of rolling VyOS.
+  !> This is for the rolling release of VyOS, it will automatically update when the API schemas change -> This provider's version number MIGHT follow <MAJOR>.<MINOR>.<VYOS ROLLING RELEASE DATE><REVISION STARTING AT ZERO>, so Version 1.3 of this provider, revision / bugfix release nr 9, built with the API schemas for VyOS rolling release built on 27th of November 1970 would be have the version number 1.3.197011278.This allows for locking to a major version, or even a spessific release of rolling VyOS.
 This versioning scheme is not final and might change.
+The REVISION is a single didgit number, and is likely going to stay at 0 most of the time, but is useful for hotfixes and extra releases when needed.
   Use Terraform to configure your VyOS instances via API calls.
   Requirements
   To use this provider you must enable the HTTP(S) API on the target instances.
 See VyOS documentation https://docs.vyos.io/en/latest/configuration/service/https.html for more information.